ranjanshashi9471/ignite-soln-helloworld-api/README.md

-# IgniteSoln Round 2 - Hello World in Multiple Languages
+# Hello World in Multiple Languages

 This project is a simple Node.js application using **Express** and **EJS** to display a "Hello World" message in different languages based on user input.